 Several years ago (back when we blissfully took international travel for granted), I headed to Bali for a much-needed family holiday.
-I was burnt out, had left my corporate job and was focused on starting Circle In.
-But I wasn’t lying by the pool with a mojito and the latest NYTimes best seller; no!
+I was burned out, had left my corporate job, and was focused on starting Circle In.
+But I wasn’t lying by the pool with a mojito and the latest NYTimes best seller — no!
 While my kids were napping (and sometimes when they weren’t), I was working on our business.

-Then I read the email again: “Hi lovely, how are you enjoying Bali?
+Then I read the email again, “Hi lovely, how are you enjoying Bali?
 Would you believe I’m not going to get the chance to see you?
-I’ve been travelling a lot and I’m tackling the mum guilt big time.
+I’ve been traveling a lot and I’m tackling the parent guilt big time.
 So, I’m sorry to say, it’s not going to happen.
 How are things with you?”

-I learnt a lot from that email.
+I learned a lot from that email.
 We talk about the power of Yes, No, Yes a lot at Circle In, and this is a perfect example of how to do it.
-So here are my take-aways:
+So here are my takeaways:

-Prioritise – Important people in your life get priority over strangers or acquaintances asking you for a coffee or a favour.
+Prioritize.
+Important people in your life get priority over strangers or acquaintances asking you for a coffee or a favor.

 If you need some polite ways to decline, here are some great examples: